gregorias/rummikubsolver/README.md

 ===========

 Don't know whether there is a winning move?
 Someone can't finish, has made a mess on board, and can't retrieve original sets?
-Don't worry!
-RummikubSolver automatically finds the solution.
+Don't worry! rummikubsolver automatically finds the solution.

-RummikubSolver uses integer linear programming to find the solution which maximizes the number of tiles placed on the table from the rack.
-You just need to provide current description of the state of the game.
-RummikubSolver will display possible sets that are achievable and tiles that may be placed to achieve them.
+rummikubsolver uses integer linear programming to find the solution which maximizes the number of tiles placed on the table from the rack.
+You just need to provide current description of the state of the game. rummikubsolver will display possible sets that are achievable and tiles that may be placed to achieve them.

 Installation & Usage
 ======

-RummikubSolver uses cabal and standard cabal build order builds the package:
+rummikubsolver uses cabal and standard cabal build order builds the package:

     cabal sandbox init
     cabal install --only-dependencies